 Icon Display Green White White (Blinking)

-맼 12 9.2 6.8
+[型] 12 9.2 6.8

-₽H For [Elec.
+[ □ H] For [Elec.
 1st-curtain] 8.0 6.0 4.9

-For [Mechanical] 6.0 5.1 3.8
+For [Mechanical] 6.0 5.1 3.9

-- Continuous shooting speed with Servo AF may be slower depending on subject conditions or the lens used. - Continuous shooting speed may be lower when shooting under flickering light with [: Anti-flicker shoot.] set to [Enable] ().
-Also, the continuous shooting interval may become irregular and the release time lag may become longer. - When internal memory becomes full during continuous shooting, the continuous shooting speed may drop off because shooting will be temporarily disabled (@).
+- Continuous shooting speed may become slower when using batteries with weak recharge performance ((2)). - Shooting continuously at up to approx. 12 shots/sec. is not possible using Wireless File Transmitter WFT-R10. - Continuous shooting speed with Servo AF may be slower depending on subject conditions or the lens used. - Continuous shooting speed may be lower when shooting under flickering light with [ at the continuous shooting light with [ at the continuous shooting ].
+Also, the continuous shooting - interval may become irregular and the release time lag may become longer.